Steam tractor, mid-century row-crop tractor, and modern GPS-guided tractor lined up at sunrise

-A Timeline of Tractors is a fascinating journey through the history of agricultural machinery, demonstrating how innovation and technology have transformed the way we farm.
-In this article, we will explore the major milestones in tractor history, from the earliest steam-powered tractors to the cutting-edge autonomous tractors that are shaping the future of agriculture.
-As you read along, you will discover how these advancements have impacted the farming industry and allowed for more efficient, sustainable practices.
+Tractors: Powering Agricultural Evolution.
+The story of tractors is one that resonates with anyone who's ever turned soil or harvested crops.
+From humble beginnings to technological marvels, these machines have transformed farming from backbreaking labor into precision science.
+In this article, we'll explore the major milestones in tractor development, from the earliest steam-powered models to today's autonomous machines that are reshaping the future of agriculture.
+As you read along, you'll discover how these advancements have impacted the farming industry and allowed for more efficient, sustainable practices.

 Early Tractor Development (1800s-1900s)